graphcommerce-org/graphcommerce/docs/readme.md

 # GraphCommerce

-GraphCommerce is a front-end framework for building headless Magento (2) ecommerce storefronts in React and Next.js.
-It provides a best-in-class example, including components and utilities, for building high-quality and performant commerce PWA's (Progressive Web App).
+GraphCommerce is a framework for building headless ecommerce storefronts in React and Next.js.
+It provides a best-in-class example, including components and utilities, to deliver a high-performance, high-quality ecommerce Progressive Web App (PWA).

 [Get started](./getting-started/create.md) with GraphCommerce in minutes